ugonnaagwu/practicechangeremote/Week 2/[ENG2.3]Branching, merging, and merge conflicts.md

 <u>Instructor Note:</u> Make sure that the **main** branch in GitHub has branch protections to prevent people from committing directly to **main**

+### CHANGE FOR NEXT TIME:
+1. Have each person take turns, both here and during their YourShare/AppPrototype work
+2. Start by pulling updates into main, and merging that (since you're taking turns this means that the merge conflicts will be fixed locally, before you get to GitHub.
+As currently written you need to cycle through the pull-update-push thing, which is confusing and extra work)
+3. pull: switch to main, pull to there, then switch back to feature branch & do the update
+4. Pushing smaller changes more often
+5. git stash can be useful

 ## Stuff Each App Prototype Team Needs To Do, Once:

 1. First, the instructor will give you the URL for the repo to use.